THE POLISH EDUCATION SYSTEM IN BRIEF

 Adult education is open to adults who wish to complete school education on primary and secondary level or acquire new vocational qualifications and skills for professional or personal reasons.

-- continuing education institutions
+• continuing education centres

-- in-service training centres
+• vocational training centres

-- HEIs as non-degree postgraduate programmes.
+• HEIs as non-degree postgraduate programmes.

-Training is offered also to the unemployed and to certain categories of people searching for a job.
+Training is also offered to the unemployed and to certain categories of people searching for a job.

 Further information on the system may be found on the following websites: